xindiguilai/learngit/readme.txt

-Git distributed is a version control system.
+Git append distributed is a version control system.
 Git is a free software.